How to make a map with just 13 mouse clicks

 Add a scale bar and legend

 Maps always incorporate a representation of scale.
-Small scale maps cover more ground like the size of a country.
-But large scale maps have more detail such as a tiny settlement.
+Small-scale maps cover more ground such as the size of a country.
+But large-scale maps have more detail such as a tiny settlement.

-The scale refers to the size in the map relative to the size of the ground it represents.
+The scale refers to the size of the map relative to the size of the ground it represents.
 If you want to add a scale bar, click the Add Scale Bar button.
-Next, you can change the unit of distance such as feet, meters or miles that are proportional to the map.
+Next, you can change the unit of distance such as feet, meters, or miles that are proportional to the map.

 Finally, click the Add Legend button to insert one in the map.
-By clicking the filter button on the item properties tab, it limits the legend to what’s displayed in the map.
+By clicking the filter button on the “Item Properties” tab, it limits the legend to what’s displayed on the map.
 You’ll notice that the legend item descriptions need a bit of work.
-Even though it can be tedious, you’ll have to change each and every legend item to something cleaner.
+Even though it can be tedious, you’ll have to change every legend item to something cleaner.